codersaur/SmartThings/README.md

 1. Within the SmartThings IDE, click '*My SmartApps*', then '*+ New SmartApp*'.
 2. Select the '*From Code*' tab and paste in the contents of the relevant groovy file.
 3. Click '*Create*', and then '*Publish*' *(For Me)*.
-4. Now using the SmartThings smartphone app, navigate to the '*Marketplace*', select '*SmartApps*', and then browse to '*My Apps*' at the bottom of the list.
+4. Now using the SmartThings smartphone app, navigate to the '*Marketplace*', select '*SmartApps*', then browse to '*My Apps*' at the bottom of the list.
 You should see the new SmartApp available for installation.
 5. Select the new SmartApp, complete the configuraiton options and press '*Done*'.